Lielais pārrobežu maršruts – militārais mantojums Latvijas un Igaunijas 100 gados

 Its exhibition showcases the World War II battle of the Narva River and the Blue Hills in 1944.
 It displays firearms, uniforms, soldiers' personal belongings, wartime photographs, propaganda posters from both sides and more.
 A big screen shows historical films and documentaries.
 Despite the topic of war being difficult for some, the exhibition is intended for all ages: while parents can concentrate on the history and the details, the children can interact with the items on display.
 Historical battlefronts (the 3rd defensive line of St Petersburg and the German East Wall defensive line known as the Tannenberg Line) can be found near the museum.

-Memorial to the Battle of Avinurme
+Memorial to the Avinurme Battle

 This memorial is situated close to the church and graveyard in the small borough of Avinurme.